Create an Amazon EMR cluster

-Figure 12 shows a simple usage example of Amazon EMR where a Random Forest algorithm is employed to train a prediction model on a dataset, all executed on the EMR Spark cluster.
+Figure 10 shows a simple example where a Random Forest algorithm is employed to train a prediction model on a dataset, all executed on an EMR Spark cluster.

 An example workflow to demonstrate the usage of Amazon EMR from within KNIME Analytics Platform is available on KNIME Hub.

 This section describes how to establish a connection to Hive on EMR in KNIME Analytics Platform.

 In Figure 11, an example workflow is shown on how to connect to Hive and create a Hive table.